-This is the list where you can discover all the Web management devices in the entire network.
+This list shows all the Web management devices in the network.

-By pressing the "Discovery" button, you can list all the Web Management devices in the discovery list.
+Click "Discovery" button to list all the Web Management devices in the discovery list.

-Double click or press the "Add to monitor list" button to select a device from the Discovery List to the Monitor List.
+Double click or press "Add to monitor list" to select add a device to the Monitor List.